Genius-Computers/Expense-Master-New/README.md

 ## 🚀 Deploy on Vercel + Neon (recommended)

-This repo already contains the full app (UI + API) inside the Hono server in `src/index.tsx`.
-On Vercel, we run the same app via a single Edge Function entrypoint so **no UI/features change**.
+This repo already contains the full app (UI + API) inside the Hono server in `src/index.ts`.
+On Vercel, we run the same app via a single Node Function entrypoint so **no UI/features change**.

 ### Required environment variables (Vercel Project → Settings → Environment Variables)
 - `DATABASE_URL`: Neon Postgres connection string (use Neon **pooled** connection string)